le-soul/FinalProjectAdvancedPython/README.md

 #### Linear Regression

 `Option 1:` Creates a multiple regression graph with buying price as the dependent variable.
-I would like to note that I removed number of bathrooms due to it's theoretical multicollinearity with square metres built, but not number of rooms because even though it is theoretical multicollinearity its VIF is not that high
+I would like to note that I removed number of bathrooms due to it's theoretical multicollinearity with square metres built, but not number of rooms because even though it is theoretical multicollinearity its VIF is not that high.
+Output will be in the folder called outputs, named Linear_Regression.png
 ```
 python scripts/main.py training -i dataset/houses_Madrid.csv -o outputs -r -ln "regression"
 ```

 `Option 2:` Creates a multiple regression graph with buying price as the dependent variable, but log has been used for buy_price and sq_mt_built.
 The purpose of this is to reduce homoscedasticity, normalize the distribution of the data and it makes sense to talk about % when talking about square metres built.
 I did the same as mentioned earlier with bathrooms and rooms.
 The R squared is also shown and it is higher than the one that doesn't have log.
+Output will be in the folder called outputs, named Log_Linear_Regression.png
 ```
 python scripts/main.py training -i dataset/houses_Madrid.csv -o outputs -r -ln "log_regression"
 ```

 `Option 3:` Shows information over the graphs such its R squared, their VIF values, p-values.
 ```
 python scripts/main.py training -i dataset/houses_Madrid.csv -o outputs -r -ln "multicollinearity+"
 ```